 Are you allowed to practice medicine in the foreign country where you will be working?

 Generally, United States licenses on any level do not transfer to any other country since the U.S. does not offer the same reciprocity.
-At the least, a United States medical provider has to apply for a license to practice in that country.
-International treaties and organizations often times allow international providers to practice medicine in certain cases.
+At a minimum, a United States medical provider must apply for a license to practice in that country.
+International treaties and organizations often allow international providers to practice medicine in certain cases.
 This permission/exception should be documented and shown to you upon your request.

 If you are allowed to practice medicine in the foreign country, are you allowed to do so only while you are working, or are you also allowed to provide medical care in accordance with your level of training when you are not working?